Skip to main content

 With authentic and razor-sharp copy, Bernbach turned the Beetle’s weakness into strengths.

-He turned weakness into strength again in his 1962 Rent-a-Car Avis campaign:
+He turned weakness into strength again in his 1962 Rent-a-Car Avis campaign, writing in a conversational tone.

 So casual and relaxed, like he’s catching up with an old friend at the bar.